Resonating Delay Equation: Main equation and its properties

 \subsection{Analysis of the Oscillatory Behavior}

 We have performed the numerical simulation of equation (\ref{dr}).
-Some representative examples are shown in Fig.1.
+Some representative examples are shown in Fig.1 with parameter choice so that the asymptotic stability is kept with any value of the delay.
 With zero delay, the shape of the dynamics is the gaussian as derived in the previous subsection.
 With the increasing delay, the oscillatory behaviors arise on top of the gaussian trajectory.
 Further increase changes the oscillatory shape into trains of pulses with decreasing height at the delay interval.
 In the limit of the long delay, the oscillation disappears.
-Note that the asymptotic stability of $X=0$ does not change by the increasing delay in this parameter set.
+Note again that the asymptotic stability of $X=0$ does not change by the increasing delay in this parameter set.
 This is the one notable effect of having replaced the constant coefficient by the linearly dependent one on $t$ in the second term of the equation (\ref{dr}); it is in contrast to the case of much--studied constant coefficient case, where the onset of the oscillation leads to the destabilization by the increasing delay.
 It is also different from the delay induced transient oscillation (DITO)\cite{milton_mmnp,pakdamanetal1998a}.
-The phenomena arise in a coupled delay differential equations exhibiting the prolonged duration of oscillatory behaviors with increasing delay.
+The phenomena arise in coupled delay differential equations exhibiting the prolonged duration of oscillatory behaviors with increasing delay.

 Let us now analyze the oscillatory behavior.
 Using equation(\ref{ft2}), we can compute the power spectrum as

 We have plotted this equation for the power spectrum for the various delays.
 Results with the same parameter setting as in Fig. 1 are shown in Fig. 2.